whiteout-io/imap-client/README.md

 ### #onSyncUpdate

 If there are updates available for an IMAP folder, you will receive the changed UIDs in the `#onSyncUpdate` callback.
-The IMAP client invokes the callback if there are new/changes messages after a mailbox has been selected and on IMAP expunge/exists/fetch updates have been pushed from the server
+The IMAP client invokes the callback if there are new/changes messages after a mailbox has been selected and on IMAP expunge/exists/fetch updates have been pushed from the server.
+If this handler is not set, you will not receive updates from IMAP.

 ```
 var SYNC_TYPE_NEW = 'new';